HFS FAQ

 How do I perform a restore?

-If you have the machine that you used to back up your data, you can follow our instructions to run a Spectrum Protect restore.
+If you have the machine that you used to back up your data, you can follow our instructions to run a Storage Protect restore.

 If you do not have the original machine, then please see the item below My machine has crashed - can I perform a system restore?